7 Dog Allergy Medications Prescribed By Vets

 Things to Consider

-There is no single best allergy medication for dogs.
+It’s important to note that there is no single best allergy medication for dogs.
 Instead, the best treatment for each individual dog will depend on factors specific to that pet.
-Trial and error of different dog allergy medications is often needed to find the best option.
+You may need to try more than one dog allergy med to find the right fit.

 Dog Allergy Medications: Tips and Safety

 Do not give any allergy medications to your dog without first consulting your veterinarian.
-Although some over-the-counter human allergy medications are safe for dogs, your veterinarian is the best source of reliable information regarding dosing, side effects, and whether a given medication may be appropriate for your pet.
+Although some over-the-counter human allergy medications are safe for dogs, your veterinarian should have the final say.
+That’s because your vet is the best source for reliable information on dosing, side effects, and whether a given medication is appropriate for your pet.

-Talk to your veterinarian before combining medications.
-If your dog is taking over-the-counter medications or prescription medication obtained from another veterinarian, make sure that your veterinarian is aware of this before beginning a new prescription medication.
+In these situations, always make your veterinarian aware of this before beginning a new prescription medication.
 Allergy medications can interact with each other, leading to an increased risk of side effects.
-Do not combine medications unless instructed to do so by your veterinarian.
+Do not combine medications unless instructed to do so by your (fully informed) veterinarian.

-Follow your veterinarian’s instructions requiring dosing.
+Follow your veterinarian’s instructions regarding dosing.
 If a given medication is not effective, do not increase your dog’s dose without first contacting your veterinarian.
 Overdosing your dog on allergy medication can have serious impacts.
 If a given medication at a given dose is not effective, that may mean that your dog needs a different medication.
+Never attempt to adjust dosages on your own.

 Finally, oral medication alone is not effective for every allergy case.
 In many cases, your veterinarian may recommend additional treatments, such as parasite prevention, medicated allergy shampoo for dogs, a hypoallergenic diet, allergy testing, or adjunct treatments (such as long-acting injections) either alone or in addition to an oral medication.

 Allergies in dogs are managed, not cured.
 Your dog will likely need lifelong treatment, unless you are somehow able to prevent all exposure to their allergens.
-Therefore, it’s important to work closely with your veterinarian, collaborating to determine the most effective treatment protocol for your individual dog.
+By working closely with your vet, you can help your dog live more comfortably and reduce flare-ups over time.

 References